 St. Peter Chrysologus, reflecting on the words of St. Paul, contrasts the first, earthly man with our Lord Jesus Christ, viewed as the second, last Adam, the man from heaven.
+We are reborn in the image of the new Adam through the womb of the baptismal font, by the power of the Holy Spirit.

 The holy Apostle has told us that the human race takes its origin from two men, Adam and Christ; two men equal in body but unequal in merit, wholly alike in their physical structure but totally unlike in the very origin of their being.
 The first man, Adam, he says, became a living soul, the last Adam a life-giving spirit.